pschichtel/JavaCAN/README.md

 ### CAN_RAW, CAN_BCM and CAN_ISOTP channels

-1. Compile yourself or get a compiled release from [Maven Central](https://search.maven.org/search?q=a:javacan)
+1. Compile yourself or get a compiled release from Maven Central: [Core](https://central.sonatype.com/artifact/tel.schich/javacan-core), [EPoll](https://central.sonatype.com/artifact/tel.schich/javacan-epoll) (Check Versions -> Browse for published artifacts)
 2. Install the native components into your `LD_LIBRARY_PATH` or configure the appropriate Java properties (See next section)
 3. Create a channel by calling one of the `CanChannels.new...Channel()` methods
 4. Create a `NetworkDevice` using its static `lookup(String)` method